Privacy Notice

 Our business continuity plan addresses: data back-up and recovery; all mission critical systems; financial and operational assessments; alternative communications with customers, employees, and regulators; alternate physical location of employees; critical supplier, contractor, bank and counter-party impact; regulatory reporting; and assuring our customers prompt access to their funds and securities if we are unable to continue our business.

-Our clearing firms, Apex Clearing Corp, Bank of America Merrill Lynch, and ED&F Man Capital Markets back up our important records in a geographically separate area.
-While every emergency situation poses unique problems based on external factors, such as time of day and the severity of the disruption, we have been advised by our clearing firms that its objectives are to restore their own operations and be able to complete existing transactions and accept new transactions and payments as soon as practicable under the circumstances with an objective within the same business day.
+Our clearing firms Apex Clearing Corp and Marex Capital Markets back up our important records in a geographically separate area.
+While every emergency situation poses unique problems based on external factors, such as time of day and the severity of the disruption, we have been advised by our clearing firms that its objectives are to restore their own operations and be able to complete existing transactions and accept new transactions and payments assoon as practicable under the circumstances with an objective within the same business day.
 Your orders and requests for funds and securities could be delayed during this period.

-Contacting Us – If after a significant business disruption you cannot contact us as you usually do at 312 690-2500, you should call our alternative number 312-692-9001.
-If you cannot access us through either of those means, you should contact our clearing firms, Apex at 214-953-3318, Bank of America Merrill Lynch at 312-347-3632, or ED&F Man at 312-300-5000 for instructions on how it may provide prompt access to funds and securities, enter orders and process other trade-related, cash, and security transfer transactions.
+Contacting Us – If after a significant business disruption you cannot contact us as you usually do at 312-690-2500, you should call our alternative number 312-692-9001.
+If you cannot access us through either of those means, you should contact our clearing firms, Apex at 214-765-1100 or Marex at 312-795-7770 for instructions on how it may provide prompt access to funds and securities, enter orders and process other trade-related, cash, and security transfer transactions.

 If you have questions about our business continuity planning, you can contact us via phone or mail: